-For over two years now, superstars Manny Pacquiao and Floyd Mayweather have been avoiding each other like a divorced couple.
-While Manny seems to desire a reconciliation in the ring, Mayweather has resigned himself to playing the role of the jilted wife—unwilling to take her husband back yet always ready with a disparaging word or two for his alternatives (Mosley, Margarito,etc.).
+For over two years now, superstars Manny Pacquiao and Floyd Mayweather have avoided each other like a divorced couple.
+While Manny seems to desire a reconciliation in the ring, Mayweather has resigned himself to playing the role of the jilted wife—unwilling to take her husband back yet always ready with a disparaging word or two for his alternatives (Mosley, Margarito, etc.)

 So, Mosley, it seems, enters this dispute as an innocent participant, a victim of split custody.
 He spent time in the ring with Mayweather a year ago and then was placed under the care of Manny Pacquiao this spring.

-Having watched both fights (Mosley vs Mayweather and Mosley vs Pacquiao), it is important to note that while it was the same man that fought Pacquiao this spring, it is quite possible that those who watched Mosely’s horrible performance were not watching the same fighter that we had seen against Mayweather.
+Having watched both fights (Mosley v.
+Mayweather and Mosley v.
+Pacquiao), it is important to note that while it was the same man that fought Pacquiao this spring, it is quite possible that Mosley was not the same fighter against Pacquiao that we had seen against Mayweather.

-It is possible that Mosley aged in year in the year between his fights against Mayweather and Pacquiao.
+It is possible that Mosley aged in year in the year between the two fights.
 It is possible that Mosley lost a significant amount of skill in a year.
-It is even possible that Mosley was in worse shape, mentally or physically, in the Pacquiao fight than he had been against Mayweather.
+It is even possible that Mosley was in worse shape, mentally or physically, against Pacquiao than in his fight against Mayweather.